 A SWOT analysis ensures that you're working on a problem that matters to your organization and, as a result, are asking the questions that matter to your organization.

 Identifying the Right Modeling Tools: The Critical Technique

-For any problem statement and any organization, only some tools will be useful.
-For example, in a for-profit organization, some analysis that addresses profitably is going to be required for almost any activity.
-That, however, still leaves you with a number of tools to pick from (for example, should profitability be addressed through discounted cash flows or return on investment, just to mention two).
+Only some tools will be helpful for any problem statement and any organization.
+For example, analysis that addresses profitably in a for-profit organization will be required for almost any activity.
+That, however, still leaves you with several tools to pick from (for example, should profitability be addressed through discounted cash flows or return on investment, to mention two).

-Picking the right model comes down to being familiar with a wide variety of tools and being clear about the three forces that control which one is "the right tool."
-That's a three step process:
+Picking the suitable model comes down to being familiar with various tools and being clear about the three forces that control which one is "the right tool."
+That's a three-step process: